 Steve Gormley: [00:19:51] Well, at International Cannabrands, we don’t actually provide just management services.
 We operate the businesses but I have worked in the capacity of providing management services.
 Generally, the most common need is back office, its legal, its accounting.
 It’s also strategic.

-And so with public companies, you also have the leverage of the stock in negotiating acquisitions and I think that that’s very new for a lot of cannabis entrepreneurs.
-And so being able to partner with people that have Wall Street and Bay Street experience is incredibly helpful in that regard because there are business opportunities that exist in cannabis that have only existed for a year or so.
+With public companies, you also have the leverage of the stock.
+I think that that’s very new for a lot of cannabis entrepreneurs.
+Partnering with people that have Wall Street and Bay Street experience is incredibly helpful in that regard because there are business opportunities that exist in cannabis that have only existed for a year or so.
 And some cases in Canada have only in existence since last October.
 So as the regulatory environment changes, so does the financial opportunities in the vertical.

 Carlo Alvarez: [00:22:05] When you’re auditing a company, what do you look for when you’re looking to acquire a business?